cobaltgit/wannaendmy.life/README.md

 2 - Geo-IP lookup
 3 - Pull country name from result
 4 - Use previous result to pull unformation from JSON file
-5 - JSON query result is presented to the user
+5 - JSON query result is presented to the user in the form of an HTML web page

 ---